aymericbeaumet/blog/_posts/squeeze.md

 arbitrary sources.
 It is easily interoperable with other unix tools.
 I use it the nvim and tmux integrations on a daily basis.

 Check the
-[readme](https://github.com/aymericbeaumet/squeeze#squeeze-) to see all the posssible data formats recognized.
+[readme](https://github.com/aymericbeaumet/squeeze) to see the possibilities offered by the tool.